Revisiting Softmax for Uncertainty Approximation in Text Classification: Uncertainty Approximation for Text Classification

 \subsection{Softmax}

-Softmax is one of the most common objectives used in classification tasks for processing the logits of NNs.
-Softmax is defined as follows:
+Softmax, a common normalising function for producing a probability distribution from neural network logits, is defined as follows:

-where $y_i$ is the $i$'th data point and the logits of a NN.
+where $z_i$ are the logits of the $i$'th data point.
 The softmax yields a probability distribution over the predicted classes.
 However, the predicted probability distribution is often overconfident toward the predicted class~\cite{gal_dropout_2016,hendrycks_baseline_2018}.
 The issue of softmax's overconfidence can also be exploited~\cite{gal_dropout_2016,joo_being_2020} -- in the worst case, this leads to the softmax producing imprecise uncertainties.
 However, model calibration methods like temperature scaling have been found to lessen the overconfidence to some extent~\cite{guo_calibration_2017}.
-In Section \ref{ssection:model_calibration} we measure the model's confidence level and further inspect the distribution of the model's predictions as a part of our model calibration analysis.
+As temperature scaling also incurs a cost in terms of runtime in order to find an optimal temperature, we choose to compare raw softmax probabilities to the efficient MC dropout method desribed previously, though uncertainty estimation could potentially be improved by scaling the logits appropriately.